The Truth About Website Hosting

 • How much traffic do you expect to get?

-• Does your site/hosting need to scale?
+• How much does your site/hosting need to scale?

 • What will the ramifications be of your site going down?
 Will it affect your business, your revenue?